Andy Clarno, PhD

 1007 W Harrison St

-Andy Clarno is associate professor of Sociology and Black Studies and coordinator of the Policing in Chicago Research Group, and Associate Head of Sociology at the University of Illinois at Chicago.
+Andy Clarno is an Associate Professor of Sociology and Black Studies, coordinator of the Policing in Chicago Research Group, and Associate Head of Sociology at the University of Illinois at Chicago.
 His research examines racism, capitalism, colonialism, and empire in the early 21st century, with a focus on racialized policing and struggles for social justice in contexts of extreme inequality.
 Andy teaches courses on race and ethnicity, global capitalism, policing, and urban sociology.

-Andy’s first book, Neoliberal Apartheid (University of Chicago Press 2017), traces the shifting dynamics of racial capitalism and settler colonialism in South Africa and Palestine/Israel over the last 25 years and highlights the relationship between racialized poverty and militarized policing.
-The book addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of "neoliberal apartheid" has emerged in both regions.
+Andy’s first book, Neoliberal Apartheid (University of Chicago Press 2017), traces the shifting dynamics of racial capitalism and settler colonialism in South Africa and Palestine/Israel over the last 25 years.
+The book addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of “neoliberal apartheid” has emerged in both regions.
 Neoliberal Apartheid received two awards from the American Sociological Association: the PEWS Distinguished Book Award from the Political Economy of the World System section and the Paul Sweezy Book Award from the Marxist Sociology section.

 “Neoliberal Colonization in the West Bank” in Social Problems (August 2018)